LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 The Cashback App implementation goes as following:

-- __Steps 1-5__ describe what needs to be implemented on the server-side of the blockchain application.
+- __Steps 1-5__ describes the sever-side implementation of the blockchain application.
-- __Step 6__ explains how to interact with the network from the client-side.
+- __Step 6__  shows how to interact with the network from the (blockchain) client-side using a node script.
 - __Step 7__ explains how to override specific config values.

-> Check out the __full code example__ for the [Cashback App on Github](https://github.com/LiskHQ/lisk-sdk-test-app/cashback).
+> Check out the __full code example__ of the [Cashback App on Github](https://github.com/LiskHQ/lisk-sdk-test-app/cashback).

 ## 1. Set up Lisk SDK